yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-reviewset-addtoreviewset.md

 ---
 title: "reviewSet: addToReviewSet"
-description: "Start the process of adding a collection from Microsoft 365 services to a review set."
+description: "Start the process that adds a collection from Microsoft 365 services to a review set."
 author: "mahage-msft"
 ms.localizationpriority: medium
 ms.prod: "ediscovery"